 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 A portable burner is a handy kitchen tool.
 It lets you plug in an additional element next to your stovetop when cooking multipot meals, create an instant cooking space in a hotel room, or take your kitchen outdoors.
 Plug-and-play induction burners have even more perks.
-They're known for being energy-efficient, they don't radiate heat, and they release constant, steady power.
+They're known for being energy-efficient, don't radiate heat, and release constant, steady power.